sign up for updates

 Public Safety:

-I will advocate for additional police & fire resources in North Fort Worth, specifically in District 4.
+I will continue to advocate for additional police & fire resources in North Fort Worth, specifically in District 4.
 An increase in police & fire will undoubtedly lead to faster response times and not just crime reduction, but prevention.
 Additional police presence will also deter street racers, intersection takeovers, and those who blatantly disregard traffic laws, putting our families at risk.
+During his first term, District 4 for the first time in over a decade saw each one of its police beats fully staffed.
+When he is reelected, he will continue to advocate for even more resources in District 4.

 property taxes: